LECOMTE AND ESPECIALLY CLÉMENT BECAME MARTYRS

 # # #

-The work became a pendant to the left's commemorative site,
+The work was a pendant to the left's commemorative site,

 City Museum (Musée Carnavalet), to my knowledge not exhibited